Visiting an STI clinic

 The best way to protect yourself from getting or passing on an infection is to use a condom every time you have sex.
 The clinic can give you some condoms so you can practice safer sex.

-Bear in mind that having an STI in the past doesn't make you immune to it – you can get the same infection again.
+Bear in mind that having had an STI once doesn't make you immune to it – you can get the same infection again.

-Sexual health and GUM clinics have the greatest expertise in tests and treatments for STIs, but you can also go to:
+Sexual health and GUM clinics have the greatest expertise in testing and treatments for STIs, but you can also go to:

 - your GP